mochen862/mochen862/README.md

 I work as a Data & Analytics Analyst within the Financial Services Industry.
 I have a Bachelor’s degree in Economics and a Master’s degree in Finance and Economics.

-I really enjoy connecting with like-minded data people, sharing my skills, experience and personal journey within the world of data.
+I really enjoy connecting with like-minded data people, sharing my skills, experience and personal journey.
+I create content around tech, data, career, productivity and life in general.

 📹 YouTube ➡︎ [@mo-chen](https://www.youtube.com/channel/UCDybamfye5An6p-j1t2YMsg)